philmcm/arm-vagrant/README.md

 - NXP Kinetis FRDM-K28F board (running CMSIS-DAP firmware)
 - LPC-Link2 using J-Link Plus firmware (currently, CMSIS-DAP is not working)

+I run the environment under PopOS!
+18.04 LTS.
+It should run on any other system supporting VirtualBox and Vagrant.

 STM and ST-Link support is in progress.

 Provided "as is".
 Use at own risk.
+Please raise any issues here in GitHub and thank you for your support.

 ## Installation Prerequisites